zteoh/choretracker-react-starter/README.md

 end
 ```

 Run all three model tests by executing `rake test:units` on the command line and make sure everything is passing.

+15. Before we go, let's check the testing coverage.
+To do this, go to the coverage directory of the project, open the file `index.html` in your browser, click on the models tab and view the coverage for your models.
+Make sure you have 100% coverage for the chores and tasks models.

 Then merge back to master and get the lab checked-off.

 # <span class="mega-icon mega-icon-issue-opened"></span>Stop